Insulin pump line failure

 • If ketones are 0.6 mmol/L or higher and BGL is 15 mmol/L or higher, repeat step 1 (inject pen insulin using the 'urgent dose'), however a line change is not required.
 Unless you are confident with appropriate action, seek urgent medical advice.
 Continue close monitoring.

 • If ketones are 0.5 mmol/L or lower, Bolus as usual through your insulin pump.
+Turn automode back on.

 • Continue to re-check your BGL & Ketones two hourly until BGLs are less than 15mmol/L and ketones 0.5 mmol/L or lower.
+Remember that when you are back on your pump, ensure you turn automode back on.

 You will not know your new line is working until the effect of your injected insulin has finished.
 Be aware – Every line change carries the risk of line failure.